Trigary/Iodine/README.md

 ### General rules

-If a client sends a straight-out invalid message (one that can't be deserialized or one that is inappropriate, eg. multiple *LoginPacket*s), then all future packets will be ignored from that player.
+If a client sends a straight-out invalid message (one that can't be deserialized or handled), then all future packets will be ignored from that player.

 ### Handshake

-The client sends a *ClientLoginPacket* as soon as possible when joining as server.
+The client sends a *ClientLoginPacket* as soon as possible when joining the server.
-The client has an unlimited time to do it, but plugins can't send custom GUIs before the login.
+The client has an unlimited time to do it, but plugins can't send custom GUIs before this login.
-The server respond with either a *ServerLoginSuccessPacket* or a *ServerLoginFailedPacket*.
+The server responds with either a *ServerLoginSuccessPacket* or a *ServerLoginFailedPacket*.
-The login fails if the client and the server are on a different protocol version.
+The login fails if the client and the server are on different protocol versions.
-The client receives a message stating whether him or the server is outdated.
+The client receives a message stating whether it or the server is outdated.